tdhoffman/gsup-kb-draft/index.md

 We have information about all kinds of things

-Introductory text goes here
+Introductory text goes here, maybe a nice picture

+Info about GSC and GSC pics could go here

 information about how to use the site

-list of links that mirrors the sidebar
+refer to the sidebar for navigation